modxorg/Docs/en/extending-modx/xpdo/custom-models/defining-a-schema/more-examples.md

 ## Parent ID: Self Join

  Another common pattern used to indicate hierarchy is the self-join.
 This is when one column in a table contains a reference to that table's own primary key.
-We are familiar with this in the MODx database when we put pages into folders: there is a parent/child relationship where each page may be the child of another page.
+We are familiar with this in the MODX database when we put pages into folders: there is a parent/child relationship where each page may be the child of another page.

  In this example, we are going to demonstrate how a table can define hierarchical categories using a parent/child relationship.
 If a parent\_id is defined for a row in our **categories** table, it means that the row represents a sub-category of the parent.